scott-eric-kaufman/the-whole-sek/content/the-valve/2008-09-15-meet-the-new-boss-same-as-the-old-boss.md

 *   Listen to John, who [just wrote](http://www.thevalve.org/go/valve/article/bob_steins_unified_field_theory_of_publishing_in_the_networked_era/): “Obviously we here at the Valve wisely stage these books events.
 Good on us.
 We should find time to do more of that.”
 I’ve already lined up three.
 The first will be on Caroline Levine’s _[Provoking Democracy: Why We Need the Arts](http://www.amazon.com/exec/obidos/ASIN/1405159278/diesekoschmar-20)_; the second, [Jenny Davidson](http://jennydavidson.blogspot.com/)‘s [_Breeding: A Partial History of the Eighteenth Century_](http://www.amazon.com/exec/obidos/ASIN/0231138784/diesekoschmar-20); the third, Mark McGurl’s _The Program Era : Postwar Fiction in the System of Higher Education_.

 I hope you stick around.

-\[T\]his is the probably the last substantive post you'll see from me here until sometime in 2008.
-I've explained why [over here](http://acephalous.typepad.com/acephalous/2007/05/why_i_did_it_an.html), but I'm sure it's no mystery why someone…"

 ---